au-ts/cogent/doc/introduction/installation.rst

 Install Haskell_.
 An easy way to do this is using the `Haskell Stack`_ tool.
-If you're not planning on actively developing Cogent, this is an excellent option.
+If you're not planning on actively developing |cogent|, this is an excellent option.

 .. _Haskell:         https://www.haskell.org/
 .. _`Haskell Stack`: https://www.haskellstack.org/

 Once you've installed Stack,
-get the Cogent source code using Git:
+get the |cogent| source code using Git:

 .. code-block:: bash